 Articles · · 2 min read

-PLAY: Rapidly Calculate and Recalculate Your Design Team Priorities
+PLAY: Rapidly Figure Out Design Team Priorities

 A simple matrix-like tool to simultaneously focus on eliminating and reducing the activities that aren’t producing the results you need so that you can raise and create the activities that are or will.